 Mark Tehranipoor, co-director of Florida Institute for Cybersecurity (FICS) Research and Intel Endowed Chair Professor at Department of Electrical and Computer Engineering, University of Florida, will share the role that next-generation talent will play in delivering cybersecurity solutions to the connected world.
 The session offers an overview of the university’s current research on embedded systems security, reverse engineering, vulnerability analysis, and Internet of Things (IoT) security.

-Patrick Traynor is an Associate Professor in the Department of Computer and Information Science and Engineering at the University of Florida.
-His research uncovered critical vulnerabilities in cellular networks, made the first measurement of mobile malware infections and offers robust mechanisms for combatting Caller-ID scams.
+Patrick Traynor is the John H. and Mary Lou Dasburg Preeminent Chair in Engineering and the Co-Director of The Florida Institute for Cybersecurity Research.
+His research uncovered critical vulnerabilities in cellular networks, made the first measurement of mobile malware infections and offers robust mechanisms for combating Caller-ID scams.

 Recipient of a CAREER Award from the National Science Foundation in 2010, was named a Sloan Fellow in 2014 and a Fellow for the Center for Financial Inclusion at Accion in 2016.